1.1 Hiring and Eligibility for Graduate Assistants

 Many graduate programs offer a limited number of graduate assistantships.
 Admitted or enrolled students who are interested in assistantships should inquire with the Graduate Program Directors or advising offices of the colleges and programs in which they are studying.

-Graduate School and University funding resources will be used to support full-time and enrolled, graduate, degree-seeking students covering the normal duration of their programs of study.
+Graduate School and University funding resources will be used to support full-time and enrolled graduate degree-seeking students covering the normal duration of their programs of study.
 In rare cases such as the following, programs may elect to offer a graduate assistant position to a student pursuing a master’s degree who is entering his or her third year.
 If a program chooses to do this, it must be with the consent and support of said program’s department and college.

-The minimum stipend for graduate assistantship duties is the state mandated minimum wage. which is $8.05 per hour beginning January 1, 2015.
+The minimum stipend for graduate assistantship duties is the state mandated minimum wage.

 Working hours are calculated in FTE.
 Part time is .25 FTE, which is equivalent to 10 hours per week; full time is .50 FTE, or 20 hours per week.